 The LORD replied, “Is it right for you to be angry about this?” – Jonah 4:1-4

 Once again, Jonah whines and complains and even argues with God, because he is not happy with God’s plan.
 He is more consumed with how this change in plans will make him look, more disappointed that the people will not be punished, than he is thankful for God’s redemption.
 He goes outside of the city and sits under the shade of a plant to pout but God sends a worm and the plant dies, which angers Jonah.
 God asks him a very direct question, a question that is good for me today – a question for all of us.

 Then God said to Jonah, “Is it right for you to be angry because the plant died?”

 “Yes,” Jonah retorted, “even angry enough to die!”

-Then the Lord said, “You feel sorry about the plant, though you did nothing to put it there.
+Then the LORD said, “You feel sorry about the plant, though you did nothing to put it there.
 It came quickly and died quickly.
 But Nineveh has more than 120,000 people living in spiritual darkness, not to mention all the animals.
 Shouldn’t I feel sorry for such a great city?” – Jonah 4:9-11

 Oh the heart of a God who loves His creation!
 Lord, fill us with this same kind of love for others.
 Bring us to our knees in prayer for those who are lost.
 Fill our hearts with your mercy.
 Get our attention.
 Forgive us when we whine and complain over your plan because we like our plan better.
 You are Lord and we have no right to be angry with you when we don’t get our way.
-Bring our hearts to a point of submission – your will, your way, in your time!
+Bring our hearts to a point of submission – your will, your way!
 We love you, Lord.
 Amen.